 Dial-up’s successor runs on copper cables, using your home phone line for your internet connection.
 An ADSL connection is fine for casual users of the internet, those who occasionally download but rarely upload, as copper isn’t the best at transmitting data.

-ADSL connections can vary significantly when it comes to speed, because it’s essentially down to how far from an exchange your home is.
+ADSL internet connections can vary significantly when it comes to speed, because it’s essentially down to how far from an exchange your home is.
 ADSL1 and ADSL2 are the two standard types of connections here, the latter typically being better for speeds.

 If you’re still using an ADSL connection then it may be time to switch providers. use our comparison tool to find the best broadband quotes for your area.

-Fibre broadband uses fibre optic cables to carry its connection, as opposed to copper ones.
+Fibre broadband connections use fibre optic cables to carry its connection, as opposed to copper ones.
 As such, speeds are significantly faster due to an essentially limitless range of data transmission.
 Like ADSL, there are two types of connection when it comes to fibre: Fibre to the Curb (FTTC) and Fibre to the Premises (FTTP).
 An FTTC connection uses the existing copper cabling between the curb and your home to complete the connection; an FTTP connection uses full fibre optic cabling all the way to your house, no copper involved.
 As such, FTTP is the faster of the two.

 While not long ago an enviable service reserved for the premium-paying city dwellers, fibre optic broadband is now available to over 95% of UK households.

-Cable broadband uses a combination of fibre optic and coaxial (high-frequency transmitting) cables to connect your home to a fibre cabinet.
+Cable internet uses a combination of fibre optic and coaxial (high-frequency transmitting) cables to connect your home to a fibre cabinet.
 It’s like FTTC, but instead of a copper connection to your home, a much faster coaxial cable is used.
 It’s still not quite as fast as a FTTP full fibre broadband connection, but it’s pretty close.

 Currently, cable broadband is only available in certain parts of the UK.